Bikini Atoll: Return to Bikini Atoll

 Women were experiencing miscarriages, stillbirths, and genetic abnormalities in their children.
 Researchers learned that the coral soil behaved differently from mainland soil because it contains very little potassium.
 Plants and trees readily absorb potassium as part of the normal biological process, but since caesium is part of the same group on the periodic table, it is absorbed by plants in a very similar chemical process.
 The islanders who unknowingly consumed contaminated coconut milk were found to have abnormally high concentrations of caesium in their bodies.
 The Trust Territory decided that the islanders had to be evacuated from the atoll a second time.

 The islanders received US$75 million in damages in 1986 as part of a new Compact of Free Association with the U.S. and in 1988, another $90 million to be used specifically for radiological cleanup.
 In 1987, a few Bikini elders traveled to Eneu Island to reestablish old property lines.
 Construction crews began building a hotel, docks, and roads on Bikini, and installed generators, desalinators, and power lines.
 A packed coral and sand runway still exists on Eneu Island.
 The Bikini Atoll Divers was established to provide income.
-But in 1995, the council learned that the US Environmental Protection Agency standard required reducing radiation levels to 15 millirems, substantially less than the US Department of Energy standard of 100 millirems.
+But in 1995, the council learned that the US Environmental Protection Agency standard required reducing radiation levels to 15 millirems per year, substantially less than the US Department of Energy standard of 100 millirems.
 This discovery significantly increased the potential cost of cleanup and stalled the effort.